Azure/Service-Fabric-Troubleshooting-Guides/Security/How to Configure a Service Fabric Managed Cluster with Common Name Certificate.md

 Service Fabric managed clusters manage the certificate used by the cluster for communication and authentication automatically.
 This certificate, known as the 'cluster' certificate, is regenerated periodically and is not configurable.
 A common name certificate from a Certificate Authority can however be configured as a 'client' certificate to connect to the cluster in addition to the managed cluster certificate or as an application certificate.

-> ### :exclamation:NOTE: Connecting to a managed cluster endpoint, for example Service Fabric Explorer (SFX), a certificate error (NET::ERR_CERT_AUTHORITY_INVALID) will occur regardless of certificate being used or configuration due to the cluster using a managed 'cluster' certificate.
+> ### :exclamation:NOTE: Connecting to a managed cluster endpoint, for example Service Fabric Explorer (SFX), a certificate error (NET::ERR_CERT_AUTHORITY_INVALID) will occur regardless of certificate being used or cluster configuration due to the cluster using a managed 'cluster' certificate.

 ## Prerequisites